Why Does Beer Foam When Stored?

 Fun Facts

-• The world record for the tallest beer foam column is over 2 meters, achieved using a specialized nitrogen-infused stout and a glass with a laser-etched nucleation point.
+• The world record for the tallest beer foam column is over 2 meters, achieved using a specialized nitrogen-infused stout and a laser-etched glass.

 Did You Know?